itsaflamingo/calculator/README.md

 - Read instructions more clearly:')

 Have a couple of things to do:
-1. Add keyboard funcitonality (started underneath keyboard section)
-2. Change button colour when clicked
+1. Change button colour when clicked
-3. Fix AC, as you currently can't add input after it is clicked.